padiketeku/EnvMonMod/EMM-Prac-9-UrbanSprawl.md

 # Urban Sprawl

 # Introduction
-Growth in human population and the concomitant social needs drive expansion of urbanisation.
-Sprawl is characterised as low-density, haphazard development spiraling outward from urban centres ([Burchell et al. 1998](https://onlinepubs.trb.org/onlinepubs/tcrp/tcrp_rpt_39-a.pdf)).
-The Australian Captital Territory (ACT), which hosts Canberra the federal capital city of Australia, is geographical small compared with other cities, such as Sydney, Melbourne and Brisbane.
-However, urban development has been on ascendancy at a rate nearly matching up the big cities.
-Recently urbanisation is expanding into conservation lands and this is concerning.
-The recent sprawl of urban and sub-urban developments is concentrated in Gungahlin, Molonglo valley and Belconnen.
-Urban sprawl causes habitat fragmentation, loss of productive lands, increase environmental pollution, loss of nature, etc. The detection of urban sprawl is a first principle of managaing urbanisation.
+Growth in the human population and the concomitant social needs drive the expansion of urbanisation.
+Sprawl is characterized as low-density, haphazard development that spirals outward from urban centres ([Burchell et al. 1998](https://onlinepubs.trb.org/onlinepubs/tcrp/tcrp_rpt_39-a.pdf)).
+The Australian Capital Territory (ACT), which hosts Canberra, the federal capital city of Australia, is geographically small compared to other cities, such as Sydney, Melbourne and Brisbane.
+However, urban development has been on the rise at a rate nearly matching that of the big cities.
+Recently, urbanisation is expanding into conservation lands, and this is concerning.
+The recent expansion of urban and suburban developments is concentrated in Gungahlin, the Molonglo Valley, and Belconnen.
+Urban sprawl causes habitat fragmentation, the loss of productive land, an increase in environmental pollution, and the degradation of natural habitats, among other adverse effects.
+The detection of urban sprawl is a first principle of managing urbanisation.
 In this tutorial, we will explore Sentinel-1 data and change detection techniques to detect recent urban areas in ACT, using Gungahlin as the study area.

 # Learning outcomes